calopsitaduda/calopsitaduda/README.md

 - 👋 Hi, I’m @calopsitaduda
-- 👀 I’m interested in se escrever no meu canal
+- 👀 I’m interested in se escrever no meu canal link : www.youtube.com/@campistaduda
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on incritos
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: calopsitas

 <!---
 calopsitaduda/calopsitaduda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.